 Deciding how your website will fit into the college Web presence is formally called "integration planning."

-Whenever a college webpage, college-affiliated webpage or other content is to be added, revised, removed or relocated, an integration plan helps everyone involved think about how that part affects the Web presence as a whole.
-Integration planning should be done for both sites developed in-house and for Web designs, content and services provided by vendors.
+Whenever a college webpage or other content is added, revised, removed or relocated, an integration plan helps everyone involved think about how that content fits in with the site as a whole.
+Integration planning should be done for both sites developed in-house and for web designs, content and services provided by vendors.

-Best practice is to begin thinking about the integration plan at the start of every new college and college-affiliated Web project, as well as major revisions of existing college and college-affiliated webpages.
+Best practice is to begin thinking about the integration plan at the start of every new college and college-affiliated web project, as well as major revisions of existing content.